sh95014/Taipan/README.md

 ## Progress

+The iPhone, iPad, and macOS versions are all largely functional and playable.

 The iPhone version took about two weeks to build, and is now playable.
 The landscape iPad version took about a day of tweaking, but the portrait iPad and larger iPhone layouts proved difficult.
 SwiftUI doesn't make it easy to make small spacing adjustments, especially when we're wrapping everything in a `ScrollView` for accesibility text sizes.

-I'll probably move on to macOS before coming back and trying again.
+The macOS version took another couple of days to bring up, with just ten `#if os()` chunks.

 ## Features